The Living the Faith Grant Cycle is the Catholic Community Foundation’s annual open application grant process.

 What are Living the Faith Grants?

 Once a year, the Foundation offers grants to parishes in the Diocese of San José via an open application process.
-Parishes are invited to submit an application detailing plans for programs that fall into five categories.
+Parishes are invited to submit an application detailing plans for programs that fall into seven categories.
 Based on the merit of applications, parishes will be awarded grant money to use for the upcoming fiscal year.

 This grant cycle replaces what was previously known as the Spring Grant Cycle.
-Our goals for this new process are:
+Our goals for this process are:

-• Aligning our grant categories with the work already being done at parishes around the Pastoral Plan
+- Aligning our grant categories with the work already being done at parishes around the Pastoral Plan

-• Creating greater impact for the community through an increased emphasis on collaborative programs and focusing on parishes with more financial need
+- Creating greater impact for the community through an increased emphasis on collaborative programs and focusing on parishes with more financial need

 Grant Cycle Highlights

-One Application per Parish
+TWO Applications per Parish

-New Category Definitions
+Grant Category Definitions

 Emphasis on Collaboration